theodore-norvell/cogent/README.md

 @enduml
 ```

 Cogent doesn't have any problem with these transitions in principle.
-But, since it uses PlantUML for parsing, it can't handle them.
+But, since it uses PlantUML for parsing, they are rejected by Cogent's parser.